rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 With the correct settings the processor can wait for an event in the background while letting your code run in the meantime.
 @@
-When the event happens, the processor will interrupt your currently running code, run code to respond to the event, and restart the execution of your main program.
+When an event occurs, the processor will stop your currently running code, run code to respond to the event, and restart the execution of your main program.
+@@
+This mode of communication is known as _Interrupt Driven I/O_.

-These _interrupts_ can be very complex and so we're only going to touch on a small subset of their capabilities.
+These _interrupts_ can be very complex and so we're only going to touch on a small subset of their capabilities here.
 @@
 For GPIO specifically, an interrupt can be triggered when the CPU detects a rising or falling edge[^edge-exp] on an input pin.